SleepyGabes/AutoFollow/README.md

 - Happy Dashing!

+## Requirements for the script to work correctly:

+- Preferably 1920 x 1080p Monitor
+> You can change the mouse points for the program and where to read the top scoreboard in `config.json` with the other tool `ClickLogger.exe`.

+- Oculus or Steam version of Hyper Dash.

+- Hyper Dash running fullscreen.

+## Recommended Spectator Settings
+- FOV = 90

+- Spectator UI = true

+- Follow on kill = false

 ## Auto Open Features

 If you are planning on using the Auto Open Feature for Hyper Dash and OBS Studio there are few steps to follow, although these steps are **optional**.

 ### Step 1
 First to automatically open Hyper Dash and OBS Studio, you need to get the path to them.
 Here are some examples:
-- Hyper Dash path `C:\Oculus Downloads\Software\triangle-factory-hyper-dash\HyperDash.exe`
+- Hyper Dash path `C:\Oculus Downloads\Software\triangle-factory-hyper-dash\hd_launch.bat`
 - OBS Studio path `C:\OBS\obs-studio\bin\64bit\obs_launch.bat`

-> The reason why we aren't using the `obs64.exe` is because you will get errors so creating a custom `.bat` file will help with resolving this issue.
+> The reason why we aren't using the `obs64.exe` and `HyperDash.exe` is because of different errors so creating a custom `.bat` file will help with resolving this issue.

 There are many tutorials online on how to get folder paths, so just follow one of them.